kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/importMIDI.md

 :   This option will shift the generated SoundObject to the time of the
-    first note and then take the generated notes for the track and shift them all so that the first note starts at time 0 so that there is no empty time at the beginning of the track\'s note information.
+    first note and then take the generated notes for the track and shift them all so that the first note starts at time 0 so that there is no empty time at the beginning of the track's note information.

 After finishing configuring settings for the imported MIDI data, Blue will generate the notes with one SoundLayer per MIDI track, and on each